sizhe-li/sizhe-li.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 I am a PhD student at [MIT CSAIL](https://csail.mit.edu/) working with [Vincent Sitzmann](https://www.vincentsitzmann.com/) and [Josh Tenenbaum](http://web.mit.edu/cocosci/josh.html).
-Previously, I completed my B.S. in Computer Science at the University of Rochester.
-My research is partly supported by the [MIT Presidential Fellowship](https://oge.mit.edu/fellowships/presidential-graduate-fellowship-program/).
+My research is supported by the [MIT Presidential Fellowship](https://oge.mit.edu/fellowships/presidential-graduate-fellowship-program/).

-I am interested in building inverse models that capture the rich and *structured representation* of the physical world from *unstructured observation*.
-To this end, my research draws ideas from robotics, vision+graphics, and computational cognitive science.
+I am interested in building models that capture the rich and *structured representation* of the physical world from *unstructured observation*.
+To this end, my research draws ideas from machine learning, physics, and cognitive science.
+The applications of my research span across robotics, computer vision, and computer graphics.

-**To master/undergraduate students**: If you would like to chat about life, career, or AI/ML research, feel free to email me.
+**Prospective students & visitors**: If you would like to chat about research, feel free to email me.
 I encourage students from [underrepresented groups]() to reach out and will prioritize replying to these messages.
+For students interested in working with me, the minimum time commitment is 20 hours per week for six months.
+Please email me with your CV and highlight one of your favorite accomplishments.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.